2021 Dorothy Rupe CNA Program Grants: A Request for Proposals

 The Dorothy Rupe Caregiver Program at the Arthur N. Rupe Foundation was inspired by Arthur Rupe’s experience with his late wife’s illness and difficulty in finding suitably trained, compassionate nursing assistants to care for her.
 Since 2000, the Foundation has provided support to Santa Barbara City College’s Dorothy D. Rupe Certified Nursing Assistant and Home Health Aide Program.
 Mindful of the considerable need for nursing assistants and home health aides to care for our state’s aging population, the Foundation broadened its support to CNA/HHA programs throughout the California Community College System in 2012.

-In 2019, the Foundation awarded nearly $600,000 to twenty-two CNA programs.
-For more details on these grants, please visit our website.
+In 2020, the Foundation awarded $550,000 to twenty-one CNA programs.
+For more details on these grants, please see our caregiving webpage.

 Any California Community College with an existing certified nursing assistant program is eligible to apply.
 Grants will be distributed to the college’s district, foundation, or other qualified 501(c)(3) nonprofit that serves as the program’s fiscal sponsor.